celest-dev/website/docs/get-started.md

 # Setting up Celest

-This guide will walk you through how to download and install the Celest CLI on your machine.
+This guide will walk you through how to download and install the Celest CLI on your development machine.
 The Celest CLI is what powers the majority of the Celest experience.

 ## Prerequisites